Home Articles Paint and Coatings

 obsidian black Obsidian Black Metallic PMBL New Apr-2015 New Jun-2018 New Jun-2018

-silver Quicksilver (Berlin only) Unknown
+silver Quicksilver (Berlin only) PN00

 pearl white Pearl White multi-coat*2 PPSW

-red Red Multi-coat Metallic PMMR Discontinued Mar-2023 Discontinued Mar-2023 Discontinued Jan-2024
+red Red Multi-coat Metallic PMMR Discontinued Mar-2023 Discontinued Mar-2023 Discontinued Jan-2024 Discontinued Jan-2024

 signature red Signature Red (limited availability) PPSR Discontinued Jan-2013 Discontinued Feb-2016